-Cleco the forward row of holes in W-702 and W-703 skins to the matching holes in the main spar.
-Cleco the W702 and W-703 skins to the ribs using a cleco in every fourth hole.
+Cleco the forward row of holes in W-902 and W-903 skins to the matching holes in the main spar.
+Cleco the W-902 and W-903 skins in place using a cleco in every fourth hole.

-Don't forget to insert the W-00727-1 wing walk doubler between the ribs and the W-702 skin.
+Don't forget to insert the W-927 doubler between the ribs and the W-902 skin, The W-927 doublers nearly butt against the aft edge of the main spar channel and overhang the rear spar by about an inch.
 The main skins overlap at the eighth rib from the root.
 The outboard skin should fit on top of the inboard one.

 Gently pull ribs into position if the matched holes do not align with the skin holes.
 Drill all the holes to final size.
+Start drilling in the upper middle of the panel and work down and out toward the edges, work out any slack as you go.

-Move the clecoes down one hole (into the drilled holes) and drill all the remaining holes.
+Move the clecoes down one hole and drill all the remaining holes.